Ekagra444/basicPayment_traumaManagement/README.md

 # Banking Application

-This is a simple banking application with a frontend and backend that allows users to add bank accounts, view account details, and transfer money between accounts.
+This is a simple banking application with a frontend and backend that allows users to add bank accounts, view, edit  and delete account details, and transfer money between accounts.
 It also features a sidebar navigation, form validation, and real-time data updates.

 ## Table of Contents
 - [Setup and Installation](#setup-and-installation)